DylanMKelly/Module-10-SQLAlchemy/README.md

  -  Stack Overflow - "Selection with .loc in python" :https://stackoverflow.com/questions/44890713/selection-with-loc-in-python

 # Additional Help
-TA assistances Laurel helped with error, and corecting code for tables
+TA assistances and classmates helped with error, and corrections codes for analysis